 It’s also on the fastest growing social media platforms in the world.
 According to Semiocast, Pinterest now has over 70 million users globally.
 According to expandedramblings, six months ago, the site had 50 million users.

 Marketing on this site gets your products seen.
 Marketing well on this site gets your products sold, and flying off the shelves.

 I’m going to assume that if you’re reading this post you have some familiarity with the allure of this social platform.
 It’s demographics skew strongly towards women ( 80% of Pinterest users are women), there’s a lot of sharing that happens on the site, and it’s extremely visual in nature.

 I kind of think of Pinterest as a new way of flipping through magazines and scrapbooking.
 You may remember, back in the day, if you’ve ever been involved in planning a wedding, changing home decor, or sharing great fashion trends – you’d flip through stacks and stacks of magazines with multi-coloured post-it notes.
 Well, Pinterest kind of does away with this – and makes sharing your product pins with customers and their friends incredibly simple.

 As a business with goods to sell – Pinterest can be a gold mine for your bottom line.
 You need to know the nuances of the site, though.
 You need know the best practices, and how to really connect with your market.
 You don’t want to making The Top 9 Worst Mistakes in Pinterest Marketing (an article I previously wrote).

 How can you present your products in the best way on Pinterest?
 What makes a pin get more repins, likes and shares?

-Here are five of the best tips on how to use Pinterest to increase your sales.
+Here are five ways to use Pinterest to sell products and grow your fanbase.

 How to Use Pinterest to Increase Sales Tip #1: Coupons